lookupzn/SFSTM10/README.md

 This document also has a troubleshooting and support section that outlines error correction procedures.
 The main purpose of this document is to help users understand and use the application in a better way.

 Installation:

+Usage:
+1.The user must have access to wifi as well as have their location turned on in order to access every feature of this app.
+2.After tapping on the icon the app will open the login page provides buttons for two different login panels, one for patients and one for doctors.